kiriaze/ghosts/README.md

 `bash <(curl -s https://raw.githubusercontent.com/kiriaze/ghost/master/ghosts.sh)`

+Preferred method would be to:
-Or download it and place it with your other scripts, and run it `sh path/to/ghosts.sh`
+1. Download it and place it with your other scripts, e.g. /Users/{username}/Documents/ghosts.sh
+2. Make it executable `chmod u+x ghosts.sh`
+3. Create an alias: `nano .bash_profile`
+4. Add `alias {path/to/ghosts.sh}='ghosts'`
+5. Run it: `ghosts`

 And follow the inline instructions through CLI!